openssl/openssl/README-Engine.md

   How does "dynamic" work?
   ------------------------

   The dynamic ENGINE has a special flag in its implementation such that every time application code asks for the 'dynamic' ENGINE, it in fact gets its own copy of it.
 As such, multi-threaded code (or code that multiplexes multiple uses of 'dynamic' in a single application in any way at all) does not get confused by 'dynamic' being used to do many independent things.
 Other ENGINEs typically don't do this so there is only ever 1 ENGINE structure of its type (and reference counts are used to keep order).
 The dynamic ENGINE itself provides absolutely no cryptographic functionality, and any attempt to "initialise" the ENGINE automatically fails.
 All it does provide are a few "control commands" that can be used to control how it will load an external ENGINE implementation from a shared-library.
 To see these control commands, use the command-line;

     openssl engine -vvvv dynamic

   The "SO_PATH" control command should be used to identify the shared-library that contains the ENGINE implementation, and "NO_VCHECK" might possibly be useful if there is a minor version conflict and you (or a vendor helpdesk) is convinced you can safely ignore it.
   "ID" is probably only needed if a shared-library implements multiple ENGINEs, but if you know the engine id you expect to be using, it doesn't hurt to specify it (and this provides a sanity check if nothing else).
 "LIST_ADD" is only required if you actually wish the loaded ENGINE to be discoverable by application code later on using the ENGINE's "id".
 For most applications, this isn't necessary - but some application authors may have nifty reasons for using it.
 The "LOAD" command is the only one that takes no parameters and is the command that uses the settings from any previous commands to actually *load* the shared-library ENGINE implementation.
 If this command succeeds, the (copy of the) 'dynamic' ENGINE will magically morph into the ENGINE that has been loaded from the shared-library.
 As such, any control commands supported by the loaded ENGINE could then be executed as per normal.
 Eg. if ENGINE "foo" is implemented in the shared-library "libfoo.so" and it supports some special control command "CMD_FOO", the following code would load and use it (NB: obviously this code has no error checking);

      ENGINE *e = ENGINE_by_id("dynamic");
      ENGINE_ctrl_cmd_string(e, "SO_PATH", "/lib/libfoo.so", 0);
      ENGINE_ctrl_cmd_string(e, "ID", "foo", 0);
      ENGINE_ctrl_cmd_string(e, "LOAD", NULL, 0);
      ENGINE_ctrl_cmd_string(e, "CMD_FOO", "some input data", 0);

   For testing, the "openssl engine" utility can be useful for this sort of thing.
 For example the above code excerpt would achieve much the same result as;

      openssl engine dynamic \
                -pre SO_PATH:/lib/libfoo.so \
                -pre ID:foo \
                -pre LOAD \
                -pre "CMD_FOO:some input data"

   Or to simply see the list of commands supported by the "foo" ENGINE;

      openssl engine -vvvv dynamic \
                -pre SO_PATH:/lib/libfoo.so \
                -pre ID:foo \
                -pre LOAD

   Applications that support the ENGINE API and more specifically, the "control commands" mechanism, will provide some way for you to pass such commands through to ENGINEs.
 As such, you would select "dynamic" as the ENGINE to use, and the parameters/commands you pass would control the *actual* ENGINE used.
 Each command is actually a name-value pair and the value can sometimes be omitted (eg. the "LOAD" command).
   Whilst the syntax demonstrated in "openssl engine" uses a colon to separate the command name from the value, applications may provide their own syntax for making that separation (eg. a win32 registry key-value pair may be used by some applications).
 The reason for the "-pre" syntax in the "openssl engine" utility is that some commands might be issued to an ENGINE *after* it has been initialised for use.
   Eg. if an ENGINE implementation requires a smart-card to be inserted during initialisation (or a PIN to be typed, or whatever), there may be a control command you can issue afterwards to "forget" the smart-card so that additional initialisation is no longer possible.
 In applications such as web-servers, where potentially volatile code may run on the same host system, this may provide some arguable security value.
 In such a case, the command would be passed to the ENGINE after it has been initialised for use, and so the "-post" switch would be used instead.
 Applications may provide a different syntax for supporting this distinction, and some may simply not provide it at all ("-pre" is almost always what you're after, in reality).

   How do I build a "dynamic" ENGINE?
   ----------------------------------

-    This question is trickier - currently OpenSSL bundles various ENGINE implementations that are statically built in, and any application that calls the "ENGINE_load_builtin_engines()" function will automatically
-    have all such ENGINEs available (and occupying memory).
+  This question is trickier - currently OpenSSL bundles various ENGINE implementations that are statically built in, and any application that calls the "ENGINE_load_builtin_engines()" function will automatically have all such ENGINEs available (and occupying memory).
 Applications that don't call that function have no ENGINEs available like that and would have to use "dynamic" to load any such ENGINE - but on the other hand such applications would only have the memory footprint of any ENGINEs explicitly loaded using user/admin provided control commands.
   The main advantage of not statically linking ENGINEs and only using "dynamic" for hardware support is that any installation using no "external" ENGINE suffers no unnecessary memory footprint from unused ENGINEs.
 Likewise, installations that do require an ENGINE incur the overheads from only *that* ENGINE once it has been loaded.

   Sounds good?
 Maybe, but currently building an ENGINE implementation as a shared-library that can be loaded by "dynamic" isn't automated in OpenSSL's build process.
 It can be done manually quite easily however.
   Such a shared-library can either be built with any OpenSSL code it needs statically linked in, or it can link dynamically against OpenSSL if OpenSSL itself is built as a shared library.
 The instructions are the same in each case, but in the former (statically linked any dependencies on OpenSSL) you must ensure OpenSSL is built with position-independent code ("PIC").
 The default OpenSSL compilation may already specify the relevant flags to do this, but you should consult with your compiler documentation if you are in any doubt.

   This example will show building the "atalla" ENGINE in the crypto/engine/ directory as a shared-library for use via the "dynamic" ENGINE.

-    1) "cd" to the crypto/engine/ directory of a pre-compiled OpenSSL source tree.
+  1. "cd" to the crypto/engine/ directory of a pre-compiled OpenSSL source tree.

-    2) Recompile at least one source file so you can see all the compiler flags (and syntax) being used to build normally.
+  2. Recompile at least one source file so you can see all the compiler flags (and syntax) being used to build normally.
 Eg;

     touch hw_atalla.c ; make

   will rebuild "hw_atalla.o" using all such flags.

-    3) Manually enter the same compilation line to compile the "hw_atalla.c" file but with the following two changes;
+  3. Manually enter the same compilation line to compile the "hw_atalla.c" file but with the following two changes;
-         (a) add "-DENGINE_DYNAMIC_SUPPORT" to the command line switches, (b) change the output file from "hw_atalla.o" to something new, eg. "tmp_atalla.o"
+  * add "-DENGINE_DYNAMIC_SUPPORT" to the command line switches,
+  * change the output file from "hw_atalla.o" to something new, eg. "tmp_atalla.o"

-    4) Link "tmp_atalla.o" into a shared-library using the top-level OpenSSL libraries to resolve any dependencies.
+  4. Link "tmp_atalla.o" into a shared-library using the top-level OpenSSL libraries to resolve any dependencies.
 The syntax for doing this depends heavily on your system/compiler and is a nightmare known well to anyone who has worked with shared-library portability before. 'gcc' on Linux, for example, would use the following syntax;

     gcc -shared -o dyn_atalla.so tmp_atalla.o -L../.. -lcrypto

-    5) Test your shared library using "openssl engine" as explained in the previous section.
-Eg. from the top-level directory, you might try;
+  5. Test your shared library using "openssl engine" as explained in the previous section.
+Eg. from the top-level directory, you might try

     apps/openssl engine -vvvv dynamic \
           -pre SO_PATH:./crypto/engine/dyn_atalla.so -pre LOAD

   If the shared-library loads successfully, you will see both "-pre" commands marked as "SUCCESS" and the list of control commands displayed (because of "-vvvv") will be the control commands for the *atalla* ENGINE (ie. *not* the 'dynamic' ENGINE).
 You can also add the "-t" switch to the utility if you want it to try and initialise the atalla ENGINE for use to test any possible hardware/driver issues.

   PROBLEMS
   ========